Despite fame and great fortune, Walter Scott found himself in 1826 at a low point in his life.

 To dig himself out of his grief and his debts, Scott did what he had always done.
 He wrote.
 He wrote prodigiously.

 In the next six years, he produced six novels, two plays, two short stories, 11 works and nonfiction, and many other unfinished works.
 In addition, he kept a journal that would be published many years after his death.
 His nonfiction works included a life of Napoleon Bonaparte, a history of Scotland, and a book of essays on ballad poetry — something that had made him famous to begin with.
+You could get iva help online to write off debts.

 Scott’s health began to fail in 1832, and he died in September of that year, but the profits from his writing eventually retired his debts soon after his was gone.